This post was updated in May 2020, from an article originally published in 2018.

 The best biking gloves

 Again, padding is important here.
 When you’re doing a lot of bouncing along, pounding your palms on your grips is a pain.
 In addition to bruising, your hands might go numb after a long ride.
 So, I went with Pearl Izumi Elite brand again.
 Same as the shorts.
 Padding on the palms, breathable fabric on the back, and your fingers are free to shift.
 Perfect.
+Kris doesn't normally wear gloves, but packs a pair for multi-day tours.

 The best biking shirt

 I’ve never seen the use of a specific biking shirt myself.
 The considerations are is it cool and can it be seen.
 If you ask me, the best and cheapest option is the high visibility work t-shirts you can get online or at your favorite discount store.
 I bought a couple of them at Wal-mart last year for about $5 each.
 I prefer the models that have a pocket so I have an easy place to stash my lens cap when I stop to take photos.
 But then again, I got a Pearl Izumi yellow shirt on sale once, and I like that, too.
 The back pockets are nice.
+Kris like her bike shirts for cool comfort, stretch for easy movement, reflective seams, and back pocket for ID and cash.

 The best cycling backpack